How to Make (Not Break!) New Year’s Resolutions

 From organizing drawers and getting better sleep to starting a new hobby and traveling more, it seems there is no shortage of ideas for New Year’s resolutions.
 Research in positive psychology has shown that we can tap into our full potential when imagining future possibilities.

-As many of us are still decompressing from what 2021 brought, it’s okay to take January to ponder what your New Year’s resolutions look like for 2022.
+As many of us are still decompressing from the previous year so it’s okay to take January to ponder what your New Year’s resolutions look like for the upcoming year.
 In fact, it might be time to rethink the concept altogether.

 We’ve got some ideas on how to blend traditional New Year’s resolutions with the most recent research and trends on how to successfully set and maintain your goals throughout the year.